legacysurvey/legacysurvey/pages/dr9/files.rst

 Raw Data
 ========
-Astro Data Lab access to raw and calibrated images will be available a few weeks after the DR9 release date, at which point this documentation could be updated.
+Astro Data Lab access to raw and calibrated images will be available a few weeks after the DR9 release date, at which point *this documentation could be updated*.

 Raw and Calibrated Legacy Survey images are available from the Astro Data Lab's Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.